raf48/angular-guestbook/README.md

 # Angular Guestbook
-Simple Angular based Guestbook built on Express and Jade templating engine.
+Simple Angular based Guestbook with administration features.
+Built on Express and Jade templating engine.

-# Installation & Execution
+## Installation & Execution

 Clone this repository to your favorite folder and run the following script to download project dependencies